 book called Reprints.

-upon the function of vision is described in "Memory
+influence of memory upon the function of vision is described

 In 1919 Dr. Bates began to publish monthly issues of his Better

 Eyesight magazine which was to continue for 11 years.